-Death Atlas‘ primary motivation is the Earth’s sixth mass extinction.
+The primary motivation of Death Atlas is the Earth’s sixth mass extinction.
 The album depicts causes and solutions to humanity’s self-inflicted extinction.

 The band’s previous albums, The Anthropocene Extinction and Monolith of Inhumanity, describe our pathway to extinction.
 Death Atlas provides finality in a world were there is no time left.
 Humanity has committed to destroying itself and the planet.